 That first ER trip was a doozy… let me assure you that the guilt was overwhelming.
 How could I have let this happen?
 I am such a terrible mother!
 I have irrevocably damaged my child!
 Leia, my eldest, was totally oblivious to any of ‘my trauma’ as she happily played with toys in the ER waiting room.

-The second trip involved a minor head injury for then 2-old yoda and I was a mess, again.
-There is just so much blood from a head injury, it felt like he would bleed out within minutes.
-Which is fortunate that he didn’t, because in my desperation to be sanitary, I spent far too much time trying to find a sterile pad rather than applying the nearest T-shirt to stop the bleeding.
+The second trip involved a minor head injury for then 2-old Yoda and I was a mess, again.
+I was lucky he didn’t bleed out, as in my desperation to be sanitary, I spent far too much time trying to find a sterile pad rather than applying the nearest T-shirt to stop the bleeding.
 It was only after I returned from the hospital, I could actually see the sterile pads scattered all over the floor.

-Anyway I digress, back to Solo’s lying faced down next to the wall.
-Considering all the ‘practice’ I had been endured – I was actually pretty calm.
+Anyway I digress, back to Solo’s lying face-down next to the wall.
+Considering all the ‘practice’ I had endured – I was actually pretty calm.

 I grabbed a tea towel while Mr Chaos clamped his hand over the cut and carried Solo to the sofa.
 We raised his feet and head and applied pressure.

 Mr Chaos and I align on a lot in life.
 Treating injuries is not one of them.
 Particularly since my preference is to DIY most life-crises.
 So while I tried so hard to avoid a trip to ER, Mr Chaos stood by with a grim look on his face and judgy eyes.

 I sprayed a ton load of antiseptic in that one-inch head wound.
 I tried so hard, SO HARD to make my comprehensive collection of butterfly strips stick.
 But regrettably, blood and sweat and hair make for a pretty useless adhesive surface.